Skip to main content

 Why Customize Agents?

-Share
+Share with Others

 What You Can Customize

-• How the agent behaves
+• Role definition (what the agent is)

-• Coding style preferences
+• Coding style and standards

-Creating Custom Agents
+Creating a Custom Agent

-Method 1: Fork Existing Agent
+Method 1: Fork an Existing Agent

 1

-Find Agent
+Find an Open-Source Agent

 2